PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 x8 + x4 + x3 + x + 1 = 0x11b
 ```

-We divde the product of the two input numbers by this polynomial, and the remainder of the division is our product.
+We then divide the product of the two input numbers by this polynomial, and the remainder of the division is our product.

 In Java: